-David Truslove, Wales Arts Review, August 2019
+David Truslove, Wales Arts Review, Aug 2019

 The first of two contrasting concerts I heard on Day Five was a ‘tasting menu’ for piano and percussion […] each work’s individuality made a singular impact such was the variety of conception and material. […] It was with Gregory Rose’s Boudica (also being premiered) that Barton showed his percussion playing prowess in a ‘bells and whistles’ work […] A veritable battery of percussion was pressed into service for this strenuous workout, arresting to hear and watch in equal measure. […] Joe Duddell’s scintillating Parallel Lines […] sustained my attention with its ten-minute assault course for the tireless Barton and Rhys.

-New Dots review, June 2014
+New Dots review, Jun 2014

 Using just two performers – percussionist George Barton and pianist Siwan Rhys – presented the young composers with an interesting array of resources, and a very accomplished pair of musicians, with which to create new sounds […] a great insight into the potential for anything to be considered percussion, and what great opportunities this presents to composers.